mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 excerpt: "Code Focused.
 Human Activity Classification, Accelerometers, Support Vector Machines"
 ---

-Intro

-The Human Activity Data come from [SmartLab](www.smartlab.ws) at the University of Genova.
-You can download the data from [the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).
+How does my Fitbit track my steps?
+I always assumed it was pretty accurate, but I never actually knew how it worked.

+So I googled it.

+Fitbits use a 3-axial accelerometer to track my motion, according to the the company's [website](https://help.fitbit.com/articles/en_US/Help_article/1143).
+The tracker then uses an algorithm to determine whether I'm walking or running (as opposed to standing still or driving in a car).

+But how good is it at figuring out when I'm walking?
+I decided to find out how well I could design an algorithm to differentiate walking from staying still (as well as from other activities).
+After a quick google search, I found a dataset of 3-axial accelerometer from an academic experiment on the UC Irvine Machine Learning Repository.
+The data originally come from [SmartLab](www.smartlab.ws) at the University of Genova.
+You can download the data [here](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).

 # Loading the Accelerometer and Gyroscope Data